Skip to content

 National Park Manawatu-Whanganui — Property Data and Demographics

 National Park is a small community in Manawatu-Whanganui with a population of 1,131 and a median age of 43.
 Median personal income is $37K per year.
 The main ethnic groups are European, Māori, Asian.
-Manawatu-Whanganui population estimates moved +1.4% in the year ended June 2024, after averaging +1.0% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Manawatu-Whanganui population estimates moved +0.2% in the year ended June 2025, after moving +0.9% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 609 in 2018 to 645 in 2023 (+5.9%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in National Park is $450 (450 houses, 0 units).
 This represents approximately 64% of median weekly personal income.